website

 Protein Powder

-When it comes to protein powder, the local supermarket, pharmacy, sports nutrition store, or our very own Old Bull protein powder.
+When it comes to protein powder supplements, the local supermarket, pharmacy, sports nutrition store, or our very own Old Bull protein powder is a good option.
+But make sure you buy quality, as in the amount of Protein in each serve and the Amino Acid profile.

-Protein powders are a great source of protein, coming from either animals or plants.
-You can read more on the types of protein, such as the pros and cons of animal versus plant protein, and also protein types, such as concentrate versus isolate protein.
+Protein powders are a great source of Protein, coming from either animals or plants.
+You can read more about protein types, including the pros and cons of animal versus plant-based Protein, as well as the types available, such as Concentrate versus Isolate.

-Using a protein powder to supplement your protein intake away from mealtimes is a smart idea if your intake is low, to ensure sufficient protein is delivered not only to your entire body but also to your muscles, quickly before or after exercise.
+Using a protein powder to supplement your protein intake between meals is a smart idea if your intake is low, to ensure sufficient Protein is delivered not only to your entire body but also to your muscles before or after exercise.
+Don't forget to include protein at mealtimes.

-If you are not already using a protein powder, we recommend you consult with a medical professional first.
+If you are not already using a protein powder, we recommend consulting a medical professional before making any dietary changes.

 Food